Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 ## Executive Summary

-<p align="justify">This implementation guide was developed as a result of a joint experiment using the Unifyia platform in the GSA Federal Aquisition Service Information Technology Categories cloud sandbox.
-The Office of Government-wide Policy collaborated with the Unifyia team providing program and technical leadership support throughout the project.
+<p align="justify">This implementation guide was developed due to a joint experiment using the Unifyia platform in the GSA Federal Acquisition Service Information Technology Categories cloud sandbox.
+The Office of Government-wide Policy collaborated with the Unifyia team, providing program and technical leadership support throughout the project.
 This guide provides a detailed framework for implementing passkeys using external security keys, smart cards, and digital wallets for federal agencies and relying parties.
-The goal of passkey-based authentication is to strengthen security, ease operational burden for agencies, relying parties, users, and align with modern cybersecurity mandates by enabling phishing-resistant, passwordless authentication.
-The guide was reviewed in collaboration by a few Department of Energy national labs for quality assurance prior to publication.</p>
+Passkey-based authentication aims to strengthen security, ease the operational burden for agencies, relying parties, and users, and align with modern cybersecurity mandates by enabling phishing-resistant, passwordless authentication.
+The guide was reviewed in collaboration by a few Department of Energy national labs for quality assurance before publication.</p>

-Topics covered within this implemenation guide are
+Topics covered within this implementation guide are

 - An introduction to the Unifyia platform and its capabilities
 - An overview of FIDO2 Passkey fundamentals